volodymyrhudyma/blog/content/blog/2020-08-10-typescript-unknown-vs-any-what-is-the-difference.md

   any..."
 date: 2020-08-11T18:21:01.880Z
 ---
-TypeScript has 2 so called top types - any and unknown.
+TypeScript has 2 so called top types - **any** and **unknown**.

 > **Top type** is a supertype of every other type, which means that we can assign anything to it.

-In the next sections we will get familiar with both keywords, determine the most important differences between them and find out when we can use each one.
+In the next few sections, we will familiarise ourselves with both keywords, identify the most important differences between them, and find out when we can use each of them.

 ## The "any" type